 What does this mean?
 Well, there are two different types of lifting racks that you can set up in your home gym.
-Some people prefer a half rack, while others refuse to work out without a full rack.
+Some people prefer a half rack for its compact size, while others refuse to work out on anything less than a full rack.

 Table of Contents